gbapeter/SQL_Project/README.md

 **PostgreSQL:** A powerful, open-source relational database management system suitable for jobs posting data.

-**VS Code:** A popular, free source code editor which is used for writing my queries.
+**VS Code:** A popular, free source code editor which is used for writing queries.

 **Git and Github:** A version control system used for sharing and tracking changes in a code.